 Artists Rights Stories

-During the consultations which took place in the Usine building, our role was to welcome people into the stairwell transformed into an improvised waiting room.
+During the consultations, which took place in the Usine building, our role was to welcome people into the stairwell transformed into an improvised waiting room.
 Registration was carried out on site according to order of arrival.
-Those present were then received one after the other behind closed doors by the lawyers inside the Forde exhibition space.
+Those present were then admitted one after the other behind closed doors by the lawyers inside the Forde exhibition space.
 Waiting times were naturally created and were conducive to discussion.
-During these moments, people often talked spontaneously about their reasons for consulting, their concerns, of past negative encounters and the bitterness of relations caused by cases of plagiarism, cancellation of projects, stigmatisation or exclusion.
+During these moments, people often talked spontaneously about their reasons for consulting, their concerns, of past negative encounters and the bitterness of relations caused by cases of plagiarism, cancellation of projects, stigmatization, or exclusion.
 Everyday stories that were sometimes an expression of violence and loneliness within the cultural milieu, vulnerable areas, power struggles and relations in the face of an unnamed authority.
 Countering prejudice and uneasiness, we discovered that the people attending the clinic were not set in a plaintive stance, but were at that moment taking the initiative with regard to their situation.
-From their attitude, there emanated a personal determination guiding them radically towards a process of liberation.
+Their attitude gave off a personal determination guiding them radically towards a process of liberation.

-Confidential on principle, the legal advice clinic was hidden from view and could not be the subject of a sound recording.
-From these singular encounters, only a summary breakdown of statistics (« 40% copyright law, 40% conflicts with third parties, 20% general questions ») appeared in the public domain.
+Confidential on principle, the legal advice clinic was hidden from view and no sound recording was allowed.
+From these singular encounters, only a summary breakdown of statistics (“40% copyright law, 40% conflicts with third parties, 20% general questions”1 ) appeared in the public domain.

 How could we then share the force of these individual approaches in a public event?
 How could we reveal this repressed and traumatic aspect of the artistic community, shedding light in more ways than one on the social changes now underway, without betraying the integrity and the words of the people concerned?
 How could we transcribe the full scope of these exchanges and narratives, which could then inspire others to break free from their condition and take a proactive approach, instead of putting up with their situation?